JoeMulcahy/Java2DEngine/README.md

 Graphics can be disabled from the menu, not sure if this serves a function yet, its there!
 Right angle triangle GameObjects is now working!
 I will add more functionality to this later i.e. different types triangles Might increase this to make polygons -> pentagon, hexagons etc

+11/10/23
+We now have the option to add borders to game objects.
+It work fine for rect and circle objects but poly is a little trickier.
+Poly borders are working but not exactly how I intend it to work, will revisit Borders can be toggle from the Tools Panel
+GameObjects now have depth, an object can be draw over or under an existing GameObject Added a delete GameObject function. this isn't working.
+I tried deleting the selected GameObject from the objects ArrayList but throws errors, must investigate further
+Started a feature that can resize GameObject from the Attributes Panel